viktoriiashcherbachuk/Portfolio/README.md

 During this project, the knowledge from the course Data-602 "Statistical Data Analysis" was implemented.
 <br>

-Python project:
+**Python project:**
 - [""Health Outcomes Related to Air Quality and Economic factors in New York City""] (https://github.com/viktoriiashcherbachuk/Portfolio/blob/main/Python%20projects/Health%20Outcomes%20In%20New%20York%20City/Health%20Outcomes%20in%20NYC.ipynb) <br>
 For this project, we examined the relationships between air quality and neighbourhood poverty, and checked what effect this has on cancer rates and incidents of asthma in New York City.  <br>
 The 4 open-source datasets were taken from ["the New York City Department of Health Environment and Health Data Portal from the New York City government website"](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/).
-The main idea of this project was to master **SQL language with help of Python**. <br>
+The main idea of this project was to master **SQL language with help of Python**. <br> <br>
 *Quiding questions:*
 1. By looking at different areas of New York City, can we conclude in general a poor neighbourhood has higher cancer rate and worse air quality?
 2. Which pollutants have the highest correlations with which cancers?